ceichman/palladium/README.md

 ## Further Work
 This project is open to improvement.
 Some feature ideas might be:
-- Forward shading using point/directional sources
+- Post-processing effects: bloom, ambient occlusion, anti-aliasing
 - Tone mapping
 - Mipmapping/dynamic texture loading
 - Double-buffering (i.e. render the next frame while the current one is being displayed)
 - Object culling
 - Reflections
-- Post-processing effects: ambient occlusion, anti-aliasing
 - Particle generation

 ## Credit